 Light pressure with the tip of your finger is all that is required to operate the touchpad.
 Because the touchpad is electrostatic sensitive, objects cannot be used in place of your fingers.
-The touchpad's primary function is to move the cursor around or select items displayed on the screen with the use of your fingertip instead of a standard desktop mouse.
+The touchpad's primary function is to move the cursor around or select items displayed on the screen with the use of your fingertip.
 The following illustrations demonstrate proper use of the touchpad.